jcosta33/robot-danceoff/README.md

 1. Using Pinia instead of Vuex
 2. Using Fetch API instead of Axios
+3. Did not include pre-commit linting and formating; Did not include use of env vars for relevant data such as API URL; Did not do any error handling; etc (time constraint)

 Pinia's TS support seems fantastic and I liked being able to return promises in the store actions so as to be able to combine the action calls with the <Suspense></Suspense> tags for async setup function components.